UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

 The Criminal Justice major consists of at least thirty-six (36) credits in criminal justice courses (not to exceed 60 credits in criminal justice courses), of which at least five (5) courses must be at the 3000-level or above.
 In accordance with university policies, students must have a minimum of 120 credits for graduation.
 Students majoring in Criminal Justice must maintain at least a 2.200 grade point average (GPA) overall and at least a 2.500 GPA in their Criminal Justice courses.
 Transfer students will also have to meet residency requirements that have been established by the university.
-Information on residency requirements can be found here.
+For additional information on residency requirements, see academic policies in the undergraduate catalog.

 Students majoring in Criminal Justice are required to meet proficiency standards in the fields of research, statistics, and data analysis.

 Additional Required Courses